 Why... is that interesting?
 Um, good question.
 Two reasons.
 First, while deploying, you can add the decrypt key file, run this command, then delete the key file.
 The private key file then does not need to live on your production server at all.
 That's one less thing that could be exposed if someone got access to your servers.

 And second, this will give you a minor performance boost because the secrets don't need to be decrypted at runtime.

 Now, you might be thinking:

-Wait, wait, wait Ryan: we went to all this trouble to encrypt our secrets, and now you want me to store them plaintext on production?
+Ryan!
+You crazy man, you've got the brains of a watering can!
+We went to all this trouble to encrypt our secrets, and now you want me to store them in plain text on production?
 Are you mad?

 I never get mad!
-The truth is, your sensitive values are never fully safe on production: there is always some way - called an "attack vector" to get them.
-If someone gets access to the files on your server, then they would already have your encrypted keys and the private key to decrypt them.
-Storing the secrets in plaintext but removing the secret from production is really the same thing from a security standpoint.
+The truth is, your sensitive values are never fully safe on production: there is always some way - called an "attack vector" - to get them.
+If someone gets access to the files on your server, then they would already have your encrypted values and the private key to decrypt them.
+Storing the secrets in plain text but removing the decrypt key from production is really the same thing from a security standpoint.